Statistical Inference Based on a New Weighted Likelihood Approach: Introduction

 We consider a new approach to weighted likelihood estimation.
 A weighted likelihood estimating equation employs a reweighting of the components of the likelihood score equation.
 This method is useful when the model is in doubt or when outliers are present in the data.
 The weighted likelihood estimator considered here (obtained as a solution of the weighted likelihood estimating equation) is asymptotically fully efficient in cases where the model is true, and in cases where the model is perturbed the proposed estimator works robustly, identifying the points in the data that are not in agreement with the model.

 The method we discuss is based on a recent proposal by \cite{biswas14}.
-The aforementioned work simply puts forward a proposal in a brief article; detailed numerical investigations or derivation of the theoretical properties of the method have not been undertaken.
-In the present paper we provide a comprehensive follow up of the proposal, derive its theoretical properties, describe the possible extension of the method to situations beyond the ordinary independent and identically distributed (i.i.d.) data model and consider extensive numerical explorations; overall we provide a general discussion of the scope of the application of the method in statistical inference.
+This work simply puts forward the proposal in a brief article; detailed numerical investigations or derivation of the theoretical properties of the method have not been undertaken.
+In the present paper we provide a comprehensive follow-up of the proposal, derive its theoretical properties, describe the possible extension of the method to situations beyond the independent and identically distributed (i.i.d.) univariate data model and consider extensive numerical explorations; overall we provide a general discussion of the scope of the application of the method in statistical inference.